Spelling bee veteran offers master class in composure

 The preliminary rounds featured wild-card spellers who were clearly overwhelmed by words including "tendon," ''vestibule," ''allocation" and "gyro."
 Letting in spellers who are unprepared, former top-10 speller Siyona Mishra said, is creating "a bad reputation for the program."

 Scripps' goal for the wild-card program was to give opportunities to spellers who've been to nationals before, who are running out of eligibility — the bee is open to kids through eighth grade — or who come from highly competitive regions.
-But this year's wild cards also include large numbers of first-timers and younger spellers.
+But this year's wild cards also included dozens of first-timers and younger spellers.

+There were 17 wild cards age 9 or younger, and none of those advanced to the finals.

 Wild cards are required to have won a bee at only the school level.
 Paige Kimble, the bee's executive director, said there's no fair way to evaluate spellers' proficiency based on their performance in regional bees.